KnuxV/slides_cours_git/Part 2 - Basic Commands & First Repository.md

 ```

 **Translation:**
-- ✅ No unsaved changes
+- No unsaved changes
-- ✅ Everything is committed
+- Everything is committed
-- ✅ Working directory is clean
+- Working directory is clean

 ---

-## Let's Make Another Change!
+## Let's Make Another Change

 **Add a paragraph to `index.html`:**